shelan/my-hugo-site/content/life/i-see-something-in-you.md

 +++

 Steve Jobs once said that you cannot connect dots by looking backwards.
 That saying stays and will stay in my heart forever, remembering the impact of tiny little incidents and opportunities in my life.
-You will never know, the smallest opportunity that blinks before you might become in the future.
+You will never know what those tiny little opportunities today, will provide you tomorrow.
+So stay awake and conscious.

 I have watched the following video " I see something in you" by Dhananjaya Hettiarachchi, who won the Intentional competition for public speaking.
 It reminds me of my potential to be someone more than I am.
 If you listen, may be.. may be.. you will realize